The days are getting cooler & shorter, the itch to go back to snow is getting stronger.

 Finally, a word of disclaimer.
 This report is not an advertorial by any means, and we have no affiliation whatsoever with the facility.
 I happily offered to pay the access fee to the track, and at €17, I think it’s well worth it.
 Granted, I did take up on Jarno’s kind offer of retiree’s discount, though.
 After all, it isn’t entirely incorrect as description of a Nordic-ski bum approaching middle age and running around remote ski tracks in the middle of the week, right?

 Photos courtesy of the Cooled Ski Track Company, Google Earth and the author

 Ilkka Korhonen, a native of Finland.
 Life-long background of moderate activity, including road cycling for ultra-long distances and time trialing.
 Having skied some as a schoolchild like all Finns of his generation, was reconnected with the sport twenty years later through a wager to train for two months and get a medal in Vasaloppet (complete the race in <1.5 * the winner’s time).
 Failed that by half an hour but succeeded the next year.
 Subsequent goal was to double-pole the course, while beating his brother’s PB… Managed the first part, kind of, but at a cost to placing and finishing time – so the quest continues.

-Employing himself, as of this season, as a communications consultant and translation contractor in financial services and central banking affords him the freedom make his own schedule and apply a high-volume exercise regimen as well as the resources to chase the sun or snow and collect those Worldloppet stamps.
-Athletic career highlights so far mainly consist of a Vasaloppsmedalj (pictured) and a few Strava KOMs, but hasn't lost faith that "the next season" will be the best ever.
+Employing himself, as of season 17/18, as a communications consultant and translation contractor in financial services and central banking affords him the freedom make his own schedule and apply a high-volume exercise regimen as well as the resources to chase the sun or snow and collect those Worldloppet stamps.
+Athletic career highlights so far mainly consist of a Vasaloppsmedalj (pictured) and a few Strava KOMs, but hasn’t lost faith that “the next season” will be the best ever.